The goal of the Master

 knowledge of French are eligible to apply.
 Download the Master's brochure.

-Meet our third intake 2013-15 of students at the Student's corner page
+Meet our fourth intake 2014-16 of students at the Student's corner page

-January 2014 and 28 February 2016 - Application period - Apply as early as possible
+January and February 2016 - Application period - Apply as early as possible.

 30 April 2016- Deadline for application submission for Students with a Swiss Bachelor Diploma.